kamil20018/SudokuSolver/README.md

 Todo:
 - adding as many advanced solving techniques as possible
-- option to display techniques which software needed to solve the puzzle
+- ~~option to display techniques which software needed to solve the puzzle~~ - done
-- gui improvment
+- technique explaination in sidebar